panj0l/Lampung-Character-Recognition/README.md

 # Lampung-Character-Recogniton
 Lampung character recognition using CNN.
 Data was obtained from document manuscripts and handwriting.
+I compare two CNN architectures namely Densenet and Alexnet architectures